 Fascinating history of wireless communications, with lots of info and schematics to try reating your DIY wireless communication system on Ashish’s Programming Journal:

-Years later, David Edward Hughes (an Anglo-American concertina player and inventor) observed something very bizarre.
+About thirteen years later, David Edward Hughes (an Anglo-American concertina player and inventor) observed something very bizarre.
 When working on his Induction Balance, a loose contact was creating sparks.
 Hughes noticed that a telephone circuit connected to his carbon microphone on the other side of the room was somehow picking up that noise.
 He took the telephone circuit outside, and he could still hear the clicks made from the induction coil up to 500 yards away!
-You could consider this the first mobile phone call in history!
+You could consider this the first mobile phone call in history.
+Hughes wrote –

 “Further researches proved that an interrupted current in any coil gave out at each interruption such intense extra currents that the whole atmosphere of the room (or in several rooms distant) would have a momentary invisible charge, which became evident if a microphonic joint was used as a receiver with a telephone.
 This led me to experiment upon the best form of a receiver for these invisible electric waves, which evidently permeated great distances, and through all apparent obstacles such as walls &c.
 I found that all microphonic contacts or joints are extremely sensitive.”